forta-network/docs/docs/scanner-quickstart.md

 ### Start Docker

-Ensure Docker is running by running a `docker ps`.
+Ensure Docker is running use the docker command `docker ps`.
 If it is not running, start docker before running Forta.

 ### Start Forta via systemd